-Baseline dust deposition was monitored for a one year period (1993-1994) prior to the submission of the Cowal Gold Project Environmental Impact Statement (EIS) (North Limited, 1998) at the locations shown on Figure 3.
+Baseline dust deposition was monitored for one year (1993-1994) prior to the submission of the Cowal Gold Project Environmental Impact Statement (EIS) (North Limited, 1998) at the locations shown on Figure 3.
 The mean deposition rates at each sampling site are summarised in Table 5.